-Investor relations costs increased as a result of contracts with external investor relations consultants.
 Foreign exchange gains and losses fluctuate based on the US and Canadian dollar exchange rate and the extent of transactions and balances denominated in US dollars.
-The Company continues to consider the ability of the Company to raise sufficient financing to be an indicator of impairment and recorded an impairment provision against capitalized costs relating to certain of the Company's US-based properties.
+The Company continues to consider the ability of the Company to raise sufficient financing to be an indicator of impairment and recorded an impairment provision against capitalized costs relating to its mineral properties.
+Interest has been accrued on certain overdue accounts payable.